 From hilly terrains to ancient woodlands, we’re spoilt for choice with incredible walking routes all over the country.
 Here is a list of our favourite family-friendly walks in the UK which may be on your doorstep or which can be incorporated into your next family staycation.

 Please check the individual websites to learn more about booking details, available facilities and any opening restrictions that may be in place.
-We also have some brilliant walking games for when your growing explorers need a boost.

 1) Walthamstow Wetlands Nature Reserve, London

 The Walthamstow Wetlands Nature Reserve is a 211-hectare site, containing ten reservoirs which provide drinking water for London and which are known for their importance for migrating birds.
 Start with walking around the reserve and look out for swifts (in spring), kingfisher and peregrine falcons to name but a few.
 After all that birdwatching, head to the café in the Engine Room, which has a unique swift tower to attract nesting swifts and roosting bats, whilst the Coppermill Tower includes a viewing platform to enjoy city views.

 2) Seven Sisters Country Park, East Sussex